tytydraco/yessleep/out/My_son_was_kidnapped_this_morning_I_know_exactly_what_took_him_but_if_I_call_911_the_police_will_blame_me_I_cant_go_through_that_again.md

 **(8):** Nico had been acting strange since that day at the beach.
 His pediatrician was concerned that he may have been experiencing “subclinical seizures” and recommended keeping him home from school while we sorted things out.

 **(9):** Ms. Winchester has been our neighbor for over a decade.
 During that time, Nico has become a surrogate child to the elderly widow.
-When Sofia would covertly discontinue her meds, prompting an episode that would see her disappear for days at a time, Ms. Winchester would take care of Nico while I searched for my wife around the city.
+When Sofia would covertly discontinue her meds, prompting an episode that would see her disappear for days at a time, Ms. Winchester would take care of Nico while I searched for my wife.
 Sofia was never a huge fan of the woman, a fact I never completely understood.
 If Ms. Winchester ever critiqued my wife, it was only in an attempt to make her more motherly.
 She's been such a huge help these last few years.

 **(10):** My son adored Ms. Winchester, and I’ve never heard him use the word “arthritic” before in my life.